The religious vows: poverty, chastity, and obedience, a path of total love

 ✨ The vow of chastity: to love with an undivided heart

-Canon 599 of the Code of Canon Law teaches:
+Canon 599 of Canon Law teaches:

 — Pope Francis